MikhailK89/MikhailK89.github.io/README.md

 ## About repository

-This repository contains build versions of my projects.
+This repository contains build versions of my projects so you could see the sites.